MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/android-migration-guide.md

 To migrate from Android Device Administrator to Android AOSP management, you must have:

-- Teams Android Devices deployed today which are enrolled using Device Administrator
+- Teams Android Devices deployed today, that are enrolled using Device Administrator

-- Teams Android Device which will be supported with AOSP Management (Any devices not listed, won't be supported on AOSP Management: [Click Here](/microsoftteams/devices/teams-ip-phones))
+- Teams Android Device that supports AOSP Management (Any devices not listed, won't be supported on AOSP Management: [Click Here](/microsoftteams/devices/teams-ip-phones))

 - Intune Admin privileges in your Microsoft 365 environment